Love4684/Data-Structures-and-Algorithms/DS-ALGO/Array/README.rst

        2 0 0 1 1
        3 1 1 1 1
        output 3

+array in zigzag fashion
+===============================================================================

 Given an array rearrange the element of array in zigzag fashion .
-===============================================================================

 .. code:: c++